Chloride in Mohave County, Arizona — The American Mountains (Southwest)

 Erected 1996 by Lost Dutchman Chapter 5917, E Clampus Vitus.

 Location.
 35° 24.795′ N, 114° 11.956′ W. Marker is in Chloride, Arizona, in Mohave County.
 Marker is on 2nd Street, on the left when traveling south.
-Touch for map.
-Marker is in city park on 2nd Street, one block south of Tennessee Avenue.
+Marker is in city park on Touch for map.
 Marker is in this post office area: Chloride AZ 86431, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 10 miles of this marker, measured as the crow flies.
-Arizona and Utah / Western Arizona Railway (within shouting Metcalf Baker - Andrew Judson (approx. 0.4 miles away); a different marker also named Chloride (approx. 3˝ miles away); Mineral Park (approx. 6.3 miles away); Cerbat (approx. 9.3 miles away).
+Arizona and Utah / Western Arizona Railway (within shouting distance of this marker); Metcalf Baker - Andrew Judson (approx. 0.4 miles away); a different marker also named Chloride (approx. 3˝ miles away); Mineral Park (approx. 6.3 miles away); Cerbat (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,411 times since then and 6 times this year.
+It was originally submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,538 times since then and 49 times this year.
 Photos: 1, 2, 3, 4. submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
 5. submitted on August 7, 2010, by Lester J Letson of Fresno, California.
 6. submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
 7. submitted on August 7, 2010, by Lester J Letson of Fresno, California. • Syd Whittle was the editor who published this page.